 Step 9: Determine the ideal nutrient intake.

-When you have determined how much you have to consume, it’s time to decide what to consume.
+When you have determined how much you consume, it’s time to decide what to consume.
 Ideally, protein is the nutrient that will play a crucial role in muscle development.
 But consume carbs and fats in adequate amounts to maintain energy levels.

 Professionals recommend the nutrient intake in the following proportions: